TYPO3GmbH/content-typo3-universe/resources/markdown/terms-conditions.md

 ### 8.1 Scope

-This document describes the deliverables for an extended support agreement for TYPO3 CMS 7.6, TYPO3 CMS 8.7, and TYPO3 CMS 9.5.
-It defines the terms of service for extended support in order to provide customers with more time to plan or fulfill a migration to TYPO3 CMS 10, TYPO3 CMS 11 or higher.
+This document describes the deliverables for an extended support agreement for TYPO3 CMS ELTS (all versions).
+It defines the terms of service for extended support in order to provide customers with more time to plan or fulfill a migration to a publicly supported TYPO3 CMS version.
-The initial time frame is planned to extend the support for an additional 3 years, ending respectively on:
+The initial time frame is planned to extend the support for an additional 3 years.

-ELTS 7.6: 1st year - November 30, 2019
-<br />ELTS 7.6: 2nd year - November 30, 2020
-<br />ELTS 7.6: 3rd year - November 30, 2021
-<br />eELTS 7.6: 4th year - November 30, 2022

-ELTS 8.7: 1st year - March 31, 2021
-<br />ELTS 8.7: 2nd year - March 31, 2022
-<br />ELTS 8.7: 3rd year - March 31, 2023

-ELTS 9.5: 1st year - September 30, 2022
-<br />ELTS 9.5: 2nd year - September 30, 2023
-<br />ELTS 9.5: 3rd year - September 30, 2024

-The extended support for any of the aforementioned versions might be extended beyond the given dates, although this is neither planned nor wanted at this point!
+Extended support for any ELTS versions might be extended beyond the given dates, although this is neither planned nor desired at this point!

 **8.1.1.
 Customer Commitment**